Bumblebash/SQL-Practice/README.md

 # SQL-Practice
+- Collection of SQL practice queries and exercises.
-SQL scripts for Data Analytics and data Manipulation
+- SQL scripts for Data Analytics and data Manipulation